adamdehaven/nitro-hydration-error-and-missing-ssr-html/README.md

 ## Reproduction

 1. Install dependencies
+2. Run `pnpm dev` and open your browser console.
+You’ll notice there are no hydration errors.
-2. Run `pnpm wrangler:dev` which builds the project and serves it locally
+3. Run `pnpm wrangler:dev` which builds the project and serves it locally
-3. Open the page, and inspect the console.
+4. Open the page, and inspect the console.
 You'll see the hydration error.
-4. Inspect the `red` text on the page, and notice the styles are bound via an ID of `#my-component`
+5. Inspect the `red` text on the page, and notice the styles are bound via a selector of `#my-component`
-5. Right-click the page, and "View source."
+6. Right-click the page, and "View page source."
 Search for the string `my-component` and notice it does not appear in the server-rendered HTML
-6. Stop the server, and install the previous version of Nuxt: `pnpm add nuxt@3.14.159`
+7. Stop the server, and install the previous version of Nuxt: `pnpm add nuxt@3.14.159`
-7. Walk through steps 2 - 5 and notice the hydration error is gone, and the `#my-component` styles are now present in the server-rendered HTML.
+8. Walk through steps 3 - 6 and notice the hydration error is gone, and the `#my-component` styles are now present in the server-rendered HTML.

 ## What else I tried